 - Get a financial security advisor: They know tons of financial tips to help with a layoff.
 For instance, how to transfer money from a company pension plan to one that’s just for you, and how to help you stay on track with your retirement goals (putting money into a registered retirement savings plan (RRSP) for example).

-It is hard to see a layoff as an opportunity, but think of it this way - It is a chance to hit the reset button on your life.Opens a new website in a new window
+It's hard to see a layoff as an opportunity, but think of it this way - It's a chance to hit the reset button on your life.Opens a new website in a new window

 The dreaded chat

 One morning your boss calls you into a last-minute meeting.
 And you find out you’ve been let go.
 Now what?

 Don’t panic, and don’t get mad: This might sound hard to believe, but a layoff isn’t personal.
 No matter how upset you may be, chances are getting angry won’t change the situation.
 Be calm and professional.

 Don’t sign anything right away: Ask for time to review your package on your own.
 If you don’t feel comfortable handling it by yourself, it’s probably a good idea to call Employment Standards Canada Opens in a new window (it’s free!) or a lawyer (probably not free) to help ensure you walk away with the best-possible deal.

 Ask for a reference/support to find another job: It’s worth asking whether your employer can help you transition to another career – for example, if they’ll offer job counselling services or courses.
 These typically offer job seekers help in writing resumes, preparing for interviews, and more.

 Get it in writing: Whatever you’re promised, make sure your employer documents it on paper or in an email.